mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 * 20-minute nonstop writing
 * no recipe baking (I do not know how to cook / bake / make food)

-At the end of the day I was physically and mentally EXHAUSTED.
+At the end of the day I was physically and mentally exhausted.
+Click [here](https://vimeo.com/manage/videos/767849850?embedded=false&source=video_title&owner=188260103) to see the video

+s
 ## Reflection
+• *What did you make?
+And why did it matter?*

+• *What happens when you involve yourself?*

+• *What happens when you use yourself as an instrument?*

+• *Did anything change about your way of working?*

+• *What does it mean for your future work?*

+• *After seeing the videos of your design space collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?*